savraj/tempoiq-python/README.markdown

 # TempoIQ Python API Library

-The TempoDB Python API Client makes calls to the [TempoIQ API](http://tempoiq.com/).
+The TempoIQ Python API Client makes calls to the [TempoIQ API](http://tempoiq.com/).
 The module is not yet available on PyPI, so you must install it directly from source:

-    cd tempodb-python
+    cd tempoiq-python
     python setup.py install

 Run unit tests:

-    cd path/to/tempodb-python
+    cd path/to/tempoiq-python
     python setup.py nosetests

 Build documentation:

-    cd path/to/tempodb-python/docs
+    cd path/to/tempoiq-python/docs
     make html
     cd build
     firefox index.html